apache/accumulo-website/_docs-unreleased/getting-started/table_configuration.md

 Accumulo tables have a few options that can be configured to alter the default behavior of Accumulo as well as improve performance based on the data stored.
 These include locality groups, constraints, bloom filters, iterators, and block cache.
-See the [configuration documentation][config] for a complete list of available configuration options.
+See the [configuration properties documentation][config-properties] for a complete list of available configuration options.

 ## Locality Groups

 Accumulo supports storing sets of column families separately on disk to allow clients to efficiently scan over columns that are frequently used together and to avoid scanning over column families that are not requested.
-After a locality group is set, Scanner and BatchScanner operations will automatically take advantage of them whenever the fetchColumnFamilies() method is used.
+After a locality group is set, [Scanner] and [BatchScanner] operations will automatically take advantage of them whenever the fetchColumnFamilies() method is used.

-By default, tables place all column families into the same ``default'' locality group.
+By default, tables place all column families into the same `default` locality group.
 Additional locality groups can be configured at any time via the shell or programmatically as follows: